-How to Use Makeup for Your Best Selfie Ever
+How to Use Makeup and Lighting for Your Best Selfie Ever

 Brooke Mason, in-demand celebrity photographer, media agency owner and former teen model shares her own tried and true selfie improvement tips.